Why use Slack Connect?

 1. Create the channel

 Click the + button next to Channels in your sidebar.
-Name the channel, and click Create.
+Name the channel, select privacy settings and click Next.

 2. Send the invite

 Follow the prompt to share the channel outside your workspace.
-Send your partner an email invite right from Slack, or copy the link provided and email the invite directly.
+Send your partner an email invite right from Slack.

 3. Wait for your partner to accept